tomodachi94/awesome-computercraft/README.md

 > Note: This subsection is for programs which allow ComputerCraft things to be accessed out of the game, primarily through the Internet.

 - [Cloud Catcher](https://github.com/SquidDev-CC/cloud-catcher) -  A program which enables interaction with computers outside of the game.
+- [Krist Server](https://github.com/tmpim/Krist) -  A server for the Krist virtual currency, intended for use with CC and CC:T.
+    - [KristForge](https://github.com/tmpim/kristforge) -  A miner for the Krist virtual currency.
+    - [KristWeb2](https://github.com/tmpim/KristWeb2) -  A web wallet for Krist, written in React.
 - [Ultron Control](https://gitlab.com/Merith-TK/ultron-control) -  A program which exposes a web API for controlling turtles.

 ### Emulators